FAQs (Frequently Asked Questions)

 Q: What if I graduated from an institution outside the U.S.?
 What are the eligibility requirements for me?

 A: To be eligible for graduate study at Stanford University, you must meet the requirements of the graduate program(s) that you wish to pursue and hold the equivalent of a U.S. bachelor's degree from a college or university of recognized standing.
 See Stanford's guidelines for minimum level of study for international applicants.
-(The Office of Graduate Admissions, not the Knight-Hennessy Scholars program, sets these policies.)
+(The Office of Graduate Admissions, not Knight-Hennessy Scholars, sets these policies.)

-Q: If I graduated in 2013 or before, can I still become a Knight-Hennessy Scholar?
+Q: If I graduated in 2016 or before, may I still become a Knight-Hennessy Scholar?

-A: If you graduated with your first/bachelor's degree more than six years before applying (in 2013 or earlier, for the autumn 2021 intake), then you are not eligible for consideration as a Knight-Hennessy Scholar.
-This applies even if you have earned an additional degree in 2014 or later.
-The good news is that you still may apply to the Stanford graduate program of your choice, and there are many other options for funding your graduate education at Stanford.
+A: If you graduated with your first/bachelor's degree more than seven years before your intended enrollment date (in 2016 or earlier, for the autumn 2024 intake), then you are not eligible for consideration as a Knight-Hennessy scholar.
+This applies even if you have earned an additional degree in 2017 or later.
+You may still apply to the Stanford graduate program of your choice, and there are many other options for funding your graduate education at Stanford.
 (Those who served in their country's military have two additional years of eligibility.)

 Q: I am an undocumented student.
 Am I eligible to apply?

-A: Undocumented students are eligible to apply for the Knight-Hennessy Scholars program, but must meet eligibility for the graduate program, including any work requirements.
+A: Undocumented students are eligible to apply for Knight-Hennessy Scholars, but must meet eligibility for the graduate program, including any work requirements.
 For more information, please visit undocumented.stanford.edu.

 Q: I have a graduate degree already.
 Am I eligible?

 A: If you have earned a graduate degree, you remain eligible to enroll as a Knight-Hennessy scholar in 2024 as long as you earned your first/bachelor's degree in 2017 or later.
 (Those who served in their country's military after their undergraduate studies have two additional years of eligibility.)

 Q: I am an enrolled Stanford graduate student.
-Can I apply for the Knight-Hennessy Scholars program?
+May I apply for Knight-Hennessy Scholars?

 A: If you are a Stanford PhD student who started your PhD in 2023, you may apply in 2023 such that you will start KHS in 2024 (your second year of PhD enrollment).
-Otherwise, if you enrolled in a graduate degree program at Stanford in 2020 or earlier, you are ineligible for consideration as a Knight-Hennessy Scholar for your current degree program.
+Otherwise, if you enrolled in a graduate degree program at Stanford in 2023 or earlier, you are ineligible for consideration as a Knight-Hennessy scholar for your current degree program.

 Q: I am a Stanford graduate student applying to a different program at the university.
-Am I eligible?
+Am I eligible to apply this year?

-A: You are welcome to apply to the Knight-Hennessy Scholars program if you either defer enrollment to 2021 or later, or if you apply for a new graduate degree program at Stanford that starts in 2021 or later.
+A: You are welcome to apply to Knight-Hennessy Scholars if you defer enrollment to 2024, or if you apply for a new graduate degree program at Stanford that starts in 2024.

-Q: Can I defer my Knight-Hennessy Scholars offer?
+Q: May I defer my Knight-Hennessy Scholars offer?

 A: No. Deferral of enrollment to a graduate program is the purview of that department.
-Most Stanford programs do not offer deferrals, though some - especially in the professional schools of business, law, and medicine - allow deferrals.
-Regardless of the graduate program's policy, the Knight-Hennessy Scholars program does not defer scholar offers.
-If you are selected as a Knight-Hennessy Scholar and are unable to enroll, you would need to reapply for admission for the year you intend to enroll.
-We consider exceptions to this policy only under rare and unforeseen circumstances that are beyond your control (e.g., delayed separation from the military, health issues).
+Most Stanford programs do not offer deferrals though some - such as the professional schools of business, law, and medicine - allow deferrals.
+Regardless of the graduate program's policy, Knight-Hennessy Scholars does not defer scholar offers.
+If you are selected as a Knight-Hennessy scholar and are unable to enroll, you must reapply for admission for the year you intend to enroll.

-A: If you defer enrollment to a Stanford graduate program, you may apply to start as a Knight-Hennessy Scholar for the year that you enroll in that graduate program.
-For example, if you have been admitted to the Stanford MBA Program and deferred enrollment to September 2023, then you could apply to the Knight-Hennessy Scholars program in 2022 to enroll as a Scholar in 2023 — thus aligning your initial enrollment in the MBA Program and as a Knight-Hennessy Scholar.
-If you already have admission to one of Stanford's graduate departments and are enrolling in 2021 or later, you may apply to be a Knight-Hennessy Scholar.
-Simply apply for the year that you would enroll in your graduate program.
+A: If you defer enrollment to a Stanford graduate program, you may apply to start as a Knight-Hennessy scholar for the year that you enroll in that graduate program.
+For example, if you have been admitted to the Stanford MBA Program and deferred enrollment to September 2024, then you may apply to Knight-Hennessy Scholars in 2023 to enroll as a scholar in 2024 — thus aligning your initial enrollment in the MBA Program and as a Knight-Hennessy scholar.
+If you have already received admission to one of Stanford's graduate programs and deferred enrollment to 2024 or later, you may apply to be a Knight-Hennessy scholar.
+Plan to apply for the year that you would enroll in your graduate program.

 Q: As a result of COVID-19, my home institution graded an entire semester P/F. How will this impact the evaluation of my transcript?

-A: We recognize that many institutions (including Stanford University) moved to a pass/fail or credit/no credit grading policy as a result of COVID-19.
+A: We recognize that many institutions (including Stanford University) adopted a pass/fail or credit/no credit grading policy in response to COVID-19.
 We will not penalize you for an institutional change that was out of your control.
 We will continue to review your application contextually.

 Q: What if my transcript is not in English?

-A: Transcripts and degree documents that are in a language other than English must be accompanied with an official English translation.
+A: Transcripts and degree documents that are in a language other than English must be accompanied by an official English translation.

 Q: Is there a minimum GPA or test score requirement to be a Knight-Hennessy Scholar?

-A: Although we expect Knight-Hennessy Scholars to have performed well, there is no minimum requirement for your grades or scores.
-Please check with the graduate department websites for their requirements to be accepted to the graduate degree program you are interested in.
+Although we expect Knight-Hennessy scholars to have performed well, there is no minimum requirement for your grades or scores.
+Please consult the graduate degree program website for their admission requirements including any relevant minimums for grades or scores.

 Q. Will you be updating your testing policy because of COVID-19?

-A: We will be following your graduate school’s lead in any testing policy changes for admission.
+A: We will adhere to your graduate degree program’s decisions about any testing policy changes for admission.

-Q: I will not have test scores until AFTER the Knight-Hennessy Scholars deadline, what do I do?
+Q: I will not have test scores until AFTER the Knight-Hennessy Scholars application deadline.
+What should I do?

-A: If you will not have test scores available until after the Knight-Hennessy Scholars deadline, simply leave the test scores section of the application blank when you submit your application.
-You can provide the scores when they are available via your application status page which you will be able to access only after submitting your application.
-For the GRE, your unofficial scores (i.e., the quantitative and verbal scores you receive immediately upon taking the test) will suffice for the Knight-Hennessy Scholars program.
+A: If you will not have test scores until after the Knight-Hennessy Scholars application deadline, you may leave the test scores section of the application blank when you submit your application.
+You may provide the scores when they are available via your application status page, which you can access only after submitting your application.
+If you recently sat for an exam that provides unofficial scores immediately upon completion, you may report those to us.

-Q: Can I update my test score after I have submitted my application?
+Q: May I update my test score after I have submitted my application?

-A: Yes, you can do this by submitting the Test Score Update form available on your status page after you submit your application.
+A: Yes, you may do this by submitting the Test Score Update form on your status page after you submit your application.

-Q: I am applying to two programs.
-Do I have to submit the required testing for each of those programs to KHS?
+Q: I am applying to two Stanford graduate degree programs.
+Do I have to submit required test scores for each of those programs to Knight-Hennessy Scholars?

 A: If the Stanford graduate degree program to which you are applying requires you to submit English proficiency test results, then you must submit them to Knight-Hennessy Scholars as well.